 How you can avoid debt and how the snowball principle can help you get debt under control.

-So many jobs have disappeared, from sectors we didn't realise would be so affected.
-The travel industry is decimated, events companies have downsized, and small retail businesses have closed their doors for good.
+So many jobs have disappeared, and from such unexpected sectors.
+Travel has been decimated, event companies have downsized, and many small businesses have closed their doors for good.

 How much average debt does the UK citizen have?